Priesemann-Group/covid19_inference_forecast/README.md

 We show four different scenarios starting today (see date of latest updated).
 One with a very low reproduction number R starting today (R=0.7; green), a second one, where the underling reproduction number does not change from the current estimate (dark blue), a third one with a reproduction number of R=1.2 (light blue), representing an optimistic scenario for Omicron taking over; and fourth one with a pessimistic scenario for Omicron, where R is about 2 (purple).
-Currently (December 2021), we consider a continutation with an R lower than one unrealistic due to the increase of Omicron-related case numbers.
-Moreover, underreporting between Christimas and New Year of about 30 % (in the last year) has its impact.
+Currently (December 2021), we consider a continuation with an R lower than one unrealistic due to the increase of Omicron-related case numbers.
+Moreover, underreporting between Christmas and New Year of about 30 % (in the last year, see below) has its impact.
 Hence, please take the numbers as rough orientation only.
 <p float="left">
   <img src="scripts/other/figures/what_if_jan_english_ts.png" height="450" />
 </p>

+### Legacy

-#### Data until 2nd February
+#### Data until 2nd February 2020
-Around chirstmas and new year one can clearly see that the reporting was not working as effectifly as before or afterwards.
+Around Christmas and new year one can clearly see that the reporting was not working as effectifly as before or afterwards.
 Our model is able to bridge this behaviour if enought data before and afterwards is given.
 <p float="left">
   <img src="scripts/other/figures/what_if_jan_english_ts_02_04.png" height="450" />
 </p>

-#### Data until 25th December
+#### Data until 25th December 2020
 Instead of further thougher restrictions around the 14th of December we proposed a lockdown right after Christmas on the 25th November.
 <p float="left">
   <img src="scripts/other/figures/what_if_lockdown_25dezenglish_ts.png" height="450" />
 </p>

-#### Data until 2nd November
+#### Data until 2nd November 2020
 With a second lockdown (light) present in Germany from the 2nd November onwards, we try to model three different lockdown scenarios.

 <p float="left">